TypQxQ/Sigenergy-Home-Assistant-Integration/README.md

 **Note:** Due to the limitations inherent in YAML-based Modbus configurations within Home Assistant, direct control of Sigenergy AC and DC Chargers is **not supported** in this version.

-A new Python-based version, installable through HACS, is currently under development.
-This future version aims to provide comprehensive support, including AC/DC Chargers and setups with multiple inverters.
+A new Python-based version, installable through HACS, is available at  https://github.com/TypQxQ/Sigenergy-Local-Modbus The new version provides easier setup, updates, comprehensive support, including AC/DC Chargers and setups with multiple inverters.

 ## 2. Documentation